funjack/launchcontrol/contrib/blender/README.md

 Select `Movie`.
 Browse to your movie file and open it:
 ![Movie](./doc/03-add-movie.jpg "Movie")

-Select the video strip by `right-clicking` on it.
-(You may see two strips, the top one represents the audio.):
+Select **only** the video strip by `right-clicking` on it.
+(So when you see two strips, the top one represents the audio and bottom video.):
 ![Select Strip](./doc/04-select-strip.jpg "Select Strip")

 ### Script movie